Agenda

 Paper | Who Controls the Narrative?
 The Dual Role of Contributors and Amplifiers in Online Activism

-Prof Soo Young Bae : Associate Professor at the University of Massachusetts, Amherst
+Dr Soo Young Bae : Associate Professor at the University of Massachusetts, Amherst

-Panel | Countering foreign influence at the digital age
+Panel | Countering foreign influence in the digital age

 Lunch break (offered)